ronin13/pxc-kubernetes/README.md

 Also, Kubernetes documentation [here](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/docs) is a valuable resource.

-Make sure Google cloud SDK is installed.
+Make sure Google cloud SDK is installed for gcloud and other CLI utils.

 ## Model